chrokh/toow-old/_sources/chapters/abstract-classes.md

 ## Examples

-### Sequences
+### Incrementing sequences

-Remember the hierarchy of sequences that we built in the chapter on [inheritance](inheritance)?
+Remember the hierarchy of sequences that we built in the chapter on [inheritance](inheritance:sequences) and refined in the chapter on [access modifiers](protected:sequences)?
 We never really discussed it, but it was quite awkward that the base class was called `Sequence` even though it was evidently modeling the sequence of incrementing integers.

-However, since a non-abstract base class must have an implementation for all instance members we were left having to choose one sequence to act as the base class.
+We should probably have called it `IncrementingSequence`.

+But, what if we wanted to implement a series of decrementing integers?
+In the chapter on [access modifiers](protected:sequences) we marked the `set` accessor of the property `Current` as `protected` which means that subclasses now has write-access.
+This means that, in theory, we could actually write a subclass of `IncrementingSequence` that decrements.

+There's something that just feels pretty off about that idea.
+When we have discussed the rules of "behavioral subtyping" in the chapter on [Liskov substitution principle](liskov-substitution-principle) you will have a formal way of discsusing why this idea is wrong.
+In short, the principle states that any subtype must be able to use at any point where its supertype is expected.
+If we use a decrementing sequence, where an incrementing one is expected, then we are violating this principle.

-This means that we have to choose between calling the base class `Sequence` and `IntSequence`.
+%This means that we have to choose between calling the base class `Sequence` and `IntSequence`.
-The former is not an excellent representation for the implementation that we have while the latter is not an excellent name for a base class.
+%The former is not an excellent representation for the implementation that we have while the latter is not an excellent name for a base class.
-We will discuss the rules of "behavioral subtyping" in the chapter on [Liskov substitution principle](liskov-substitution-principle).
+%We will discuss the rules of "behavioral subtyping" in the chapter on [Liskov substitution principle](liskov-substitution-principle).
-However, the consequence of thinking of the base class as the sequence of incrementing integers is that all subtypes of `Sequence` now must be specializations of that sequence that don't violate the rules of that sequence.
+%However, the consequence of thinking of the base class as the sequence of incrementing integers is that all subtypes of `Sequence` now must be specializations of that sequence that don't violate the rules of that sequence.
-What if, for example, we also want to model decrementing sequences?
+%What if, for example, we also want to model decrementing sequences?
-The condition is too restrictive.
+%The condition is too restrictive.

-What's the alternative?
+%What's the alternative?
-Well, remember how I in the chapter on [inheritance](inheritance) said that I personally have yet to come across a case of inheritance that isn't more elegantly solved using interfaces and composition?
+%Well, remember how I in the chapter on [inheritance](inheritance) said that I personally have yet to come across a case of inheritance that isn't more elegantly solved using interfaces and composition?
-If you've seen that then you know where my sympathies lie.
+%If you've seen that then you know where my sympathies lie.
-The base type should be an interface.
+%The base type should be an interface.
+%

-But, since we should never dismiss something without first fully understanding how sit works and what we can do with it, let's force ourselves to keep using inheritance.
+%But, since we should never dismiss something without first fully understanding how sit works and what we can do with it, let's force ourselves to keep using inheritance.
-Using an abstract base class is much better than using a concrete base class in the case of our sequnce hierarchy.
+%Using an abstract base class is much better than using a concrete base class in the case of our sequnce hierarchy.
+%

-By making the base class abstract we are guaranteed that there will be no instances of that class.
+%By making the base class abstract we are guaranteed that there will be no instances of that class.
-This in turn means that we don't have to worry about specifying both the interface (in the abstract sense of the word) *and* the implementation for all memebrs of the superclass.
+%This in turn means that we don't have to worry about specifying both the interface (in the abstract sense of the word) *and* the implementation for all memebrs of the superclass.
-This means that we can choose to specify only the interface where we want to leave the implementation very open, and conversely actually provide an implementation where that implementation makes sense in the superclass.
+%This means that we can choose to specify only the interface where we want to leave the implementation very open, and conversely actually provide an implementation where that implementation makes sense in the superclass.

-Here's an example of how we might write that class in C#.
+What's the alterantive?
+Well, what if we didn't provide a base implementation for the method `Next` at all?
+What if we make the superclass abstract and simply mark the method `Next` as `abstract`.
+Have a look at the code below.

 ```{code-cell}
 abstract class Sequence